-Movie stars Winona Ryder, Nicole Kidman, and Halle Berry are some of the world’s most recognizable faces, with long careers as award-winning actresses that span over decades.
+Movie stars Winona Ryder, Nicole Kidman, and Halle Berry is some of the world’s most recognizable faces, with long careers as award-winning actresses that span over decades.
 It can also be said that these beautiful women are just as famous for their eternally-youthful faces as they are for their renowned acting talent, and their distinctive bone structures and plump, cherubic cheeks have quite a lot to do with it.

 As we age, our cheeks and the soft tissues and bones that lay underneath them can lose volume and start to sag downward.
 This “wilting” effect is widely considered to be one of the most dramatic signs of aging and can be more influential in how young or old we look than we previously thought.